code42/py42/docs/userguides/gettingstarted.md

 pip install py42
 ```

-If you need to install a previous version of py42, you can specify the version with `pip`.
-For example, if you want to
+If you need to install a previous version of py42, `pip` lets you do that.
+For example, if you want to install version
-install version 0.4.1, you would do this:
+0.4.1, you would do this:
 ```bash
 pip install py42==0.4.1
 ```